benfrick/docs-portfolio/doc/getting-started/using-nike-apis.md

 ### Consumer JWTs

-This section discusses how to authorize your app or experience to call an API going through the [United Edge Router](https://confluence.nike.com/display/EDGE/Unified+Edge+Router%3A+UER){:target="new-tab"} (UER) on behalf of registered and anonymous Nike consumers.
+This section discusses how to authorize your app or experience to call an API going through the [Unified Edge Router](https://confluence.nike.com/display/EDGE/Unified+Edge+Router%3A+UER){:target="new-tab"} (UER) on behalf of registered and anonymous Nike consumers.
 Calls to api.nike.com endpoints go through the UER and require consumer login or a visitor id for anonymous visitors.

 #### OpenID Connect (OIDC)